Dreaming about a trip to The Golden Land?

 I want you to experience the Myanmar that I know and love.
 The one where we don't just watch from afar, but we learn and participate (if you like) to deepen your understanding of this land.
 We'll do that by picking up a bit of the local language, maybe throwing on a traditional longyi to wear around town while we wander (seriously comfortable), and hearing the stories of the country from the Myanmar people themselves.

 The tour is purposefully small, with a maximum of 8 people.
 In addition to myself, we'll have my team of Myanmar guides and contacts at our disposal.
-Yes, 2-3 guides for 8 people (!!) means that questions get answered, and we can split off into even smaller groups instead of crowding around like most tours.
+Yes, 2-3 guides for 8 people (!!) means that questions get answered, different perspectives given, and we can split off into even smaller groups instead of crowding around like most tours.
 (And as it should be, half of our guides are women.)

 Totally photogenic.
 I've been photographing around the world for the past 8 years, and the past 6 in Myanmar.
 My work in Myanmar has been displayed in print, galleries, and licensed commercially around the world.
 I know the great spots (I'm literally writing a book on it), so don't forget your camera.
 This isn't a typical "photo tour," but photographer or not, I'm confident that you'll come home with some of the best photos from a trip you have ever had.